cherali/localization/markdown/resources.md

 *for client localization, `get` only downloads the partition/translation that the page requires and as the user navigates more in the app it fetches more and more, so memory usage grows.* <br>

+***No one really can say that the exact amount of memory consumes by this package, because it's depends on various situation, even the language you want to add may affect the size, also if you set `enablePartition` to true the file itself add more bytes to memory! if the memory consumption is really important to you you need to measure it by yourself.***

 ### Notes